Leigh Day lawyers have an in depth knowledge and understanding of the African regional courts and can represent you in making a human rights claim.

 The African Court on Human and Peoples’ Rights is based in Arusha, Tanzania.
 It is the counterpart of the African Commission on Human and Peoples’ Rights in the African Union’s human rights system and can issue binding decisions on human rights violations.
 The Court can hear complaints brought by individuals

-against the governments of Benin, Burkina Faso, Ivory Coast, Ghana, Malawi, Mali and Tanzania
+against the governments of Benin, Burkina Faso, Ivory Coast, Ghana, Malawi, Mali, Tanzania, and Tunisia

 .
 It also has the power to issue advisory opinions.

 The Court has jurisdiction

 over disputes concerning the interpretation and application of the African Charter on Human and Peoples’ Rights

 as well as any other human rights treaty ratifieddby the State concerned

 .
 For example, the African Charter on Democracy, Elections and Governance, Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa, African Charter on the Rights and Welfare of the Child, and the African Union Convention Governing Specific Aspects of Refugee Problems in Africa.
 The Court has also handed down judgments finding violations of the International Covenant on Civil and Political Rights.